Easy to Make Veggie Enchiladas

 They turned out delicious!

-Enchiladas are usually made with corn tortillas but to keep them low in points I used Ole Xtreme high fiber tortillas.
+Enchiladas are usually made with corn tortillas, but to keep them low in points, I used Mission Carb Balance flour tortillas.

 How to make Veggie Enchiladas: